Legendofpokemon/Discord-Foundation-Bot/README.md

 # Discord-Foundation-Bot
-A prefab made sample bot with examples for more features made with discord.py
+A premade sample bot with examples for more features made with discord.py

 # Discord.py
 Discord API wrapper created by Danny